Juneo-io/juneogo/vms/platformvm/service.md

 }
 ```

-- `subnetID` is the Subnet whose current validators are returned.
+- `supernetID` is the Supernet whose current validators are returned.
 If omitted, returns the current
   validators of the Primary Network.
 - `nodeIDs` is a list of the NodeIDs of pending validators to request.
 If omitted, all pending
   validators are returned.
 If a specified NodeID is not in the set of pending validators, it will
   not be included in the response.
 - `validators`:
   - `txID` is the validator transaction.
-  - `startTime` is the Unix time when the validator starts validating the Subnet.
+  - `startTime` is the Unix time when the validator starts validating the Supernet.
-  - `endTime` is the Unix time when the validator stops validating the Subnet.
+  - `endTime` is the Unix time when the validator stops validating the Supernet.
   - `stakeAmount` is the amount of tokens this validator staked.
-Omitted if `subnetID` is not a PoS
+Omitted if `supernetID` is not a PoS
-    Subnet.
+    Supernet.
   - `nodeID` is the validator’s node ID.
-  - `connected` if the node is connected and tracks the Subnet.
+  - `connected` if the node is connected and tracks the Supernet.
   - `signer` is the node's BLS public key and proof of possession.
 Omitted if the validator doesn't
     have a BLS public key.
   - `weight` is the validator’s weight when sampling validators.
-Omitted if `subnetID` is a PoS
+Omitted if `supernetID` is a PoS
-    Subnet.
+    Supernet.
 - `delegators`:
   - `txID` is the delegator transaction.
   - `startTime` is the Unix time when the delegator starts.